 Tip #1: Plan Ahead

 Some remodels can be done in steps, but it’s often cheaper and easier to plan and perform more tasks at once.
-According to experts at The House Shop, agile staging is the best way to balance planning and the plan.
+Agile staging is the best way to balance planning and the plan.
 If you’re considering installing insulation, for example, determine your electrical needs so you can lay wires at the same time.
 If you want to change your flooring, or garage door, combine that with a fresh coat of paint, and if you’re about to change the fuse box, look into lighting.

 “If you fit your garage with furniture, note that it’s sometimes cheaper to buy sets instead of individual items.
 Bring out some paper to sketch out your design, and don’t be afraid to hire experts if you need some help along the way”, says Bri Lords is a community manager for Columbus Garage Solutions, “Another great idea is to utilise the supply of second-hand inventory such as old bookshelves, wardrobes or even DIY shelving, hangers, cupboards, and etc. You’ll be surprised how much great furnishing you could find throughout groups, forums and physical second-hand stores.
 As you’re planning, be sure to keep your budget in mind, as it will determine which new features you can and cannot leverage (fixtures, drywall vs panelling, etc.) based on what you have to spend.” advise the experts.